 When you find them, open the email and find the Unsubscribe link near the top or bottom of the email.

 Only go through the first few pages of Social and Promotion posts looking for large groups of duplicates.
-Just wiping out your most recent newsletters will drastically reduce the amount of email filling your inbox every day.
+Just cleaning up your email newsletters will drastically reduce the amount of email filling your inbox every day.

 Don’t spend too much time doing this, because there are bigger fish to fry right now.
 After you’re done with this article, you’ll want to go through Sandy’s article on mastering Gmail inbox anxiety to prevent yourself from getting into this mess all over again.

 Once you’ve unsubscribed from the most common emails, click on the Select All icon at the top again, and click on the “Select all conversations” link at the top.

 Click the trash icon to delete them all.

 Repeat the same process on the Promotions tab.
 By the time you’re done deleting all of these, you’ve likely already chopped your inbox down by a few thousand.

 Years ago, I used to be part of a team that conducted online investigations.
 Over the time I was there I accumulated a few thousand emails—all of them applied with a special Gmail label of the incoming, linked email address.